John P. East: Political career

 East was a protégé of conservative Senator Jesse Helms.
-In 1966, East ran unsuccessfully for a vacancy in the United States House of Representatives in a special election, a race won by Walter B. Jones, Sr.
+In 1966, East ran unsuccessfully for a vacancy in the United States House of Representatives in a special election, a race won by Walter B. Jones Sr.

-In 1980, with the benefit of Ronald Reagan's North Carolina influence, East narrowly defeated incumbent Democratic Senator Robert Burren Morgan, largely on the strength of political advertising about Morgan's involvement with the turnover of the Panama Canal to the government of Panama.
+In 1980, East narrowly defeated incumbent Democratic Senator Robert B. Morgan.
+During the campaign, East attacked Morgan for voting to ratify the Panama Canal Treaties, among other accusations of being weak on defense policy.

 In the Senate, he earned a reputation as a staunch social conservative, especially on the issue of abortion.
-Alongside Jesse Helms, East led opposition to the bill to create a federal holiday to honor Martin Luther King, Jr. in 1983.
+Alongside Jesse Helms, East led opposition to the bill to create a federal holiday to honor Martin Luther King Jr. in 1983.
+In Congress, East cosponsored over 100 bills that were signed into law by President Ronald Reagan, including the Firearm Owners Protection Act.

 East was also a national security hawk, and was a member of the Judiciary Subcommittee on Security and Terrorism along with Orrin Hatch and Jeremiah Denton.
 The committee is notable for its accusations of Soviet infiltration of left-wing think tanks, publications and activist groups such as the Institute for Policy Studies and the magazine Mother Jones.
 East's primary national security staffer on the committee, Samuel T. Francis, later a prominent columnist for The Washington Times, has been cited as an intellectual fore-bearer of the alt-right movement.

 In 1986, East announced that he would not seek re-election, and would instead return to his teaching position.
-That summer, East, suffering from hypothyroidism, killed himself at his North Carolina home.
-He left a note that blamed his doctor for failing to diagnose a disease he believed had robbed him of his intellectual abilities.

 Death

-On Friday, June 27, 1986, Senator East completed work on the book galleys of his collected essays.
+On Friday, June 27, 1986, East completed work on the book galleys of his collected essays.
 He met with Supreme Court nominee Antonin Scalia.
-Then, commitments met, the Senator drove to Greenville with his aide, John Petree, and arrived home about noon on Saturday.
+Then, commitments met, East drove to Greenville with his aide, John Petree, and arrived home about noon on Saturday.
 Petree stayed with him until daughter Kathryn arrived for a visit.
 Kathryn left her father "in good spirits" about midnight.
 Petree returned to East's house on Sunday morning, June 29.
 He found the front door ajar.
 The senator was dead in his garage, a victim of suicide by carbon monoxide poisoning.

-North Carolina Governor James G. Martin appointed U.S. Representative Jim Broyhill to serve out the rest of East's term.
-Broyhill was later defeated in his election bid in November 1986 by former Democratic Governor Terry Sanford.
+He left a note that blamed his doctor for failing to diagnose hypothyroidism, which he believed had robbed him of his intellectual abilities.
+North Carolina Governor James G. Martin appointed United States House of Representatives member Jim Broyhill to serve out the rest of East's term.

 East is buried in Arlington National Cemetery.